mourisl/centrifuger/README.md

 	./centrifuger -x cfr_idx -u "path_to_10x_fastqs/*_R2_*.fastq.gz" --barcode "path_to_10x_fastqs/*_R1_*.fastq.gz" --UMI "path_10x_fastqs/*_R1_*.fastq.gz" --read-format bc:0:15,um:16:-1 --barcode-whitelist cellranger_folder/cellranger-cs/VERSION/lib/python/cellranger/barcodes/3M-february-2018.txt.gz [other options]

 The exact options depend on your 10x Genomics kit.
-The quotes around the paths with wildcard  re necessary.
+The quotes around the paths with wildcard  are necessary.

 Moreover, Centrifuger can translate input cell barcodes to another set of barcodes.
 You can specify the translation file through the option --barcodeTranslate.
 The translation file is a two-column tsv/csv file with the translated barcode on the first column and the original barcode on the second column.
 This option also supports combinatorial barcoding, such as SHARE-seq.
 Centrifuger can translate each barcode segment provided in the second column to the ID in the first column and add "-" to concatenate the IDs in the output.